wp-plugins/floating-social-media-icon/readme.txt

 Sorry, Its not supported in this version, but we will be releasing a premium version which support a lot more easy options with in few weeks, we are on its development.

+= After Upgrading Plugin, Icons are not showing. why? =

+You need to visit the plugin settings page once after upgrading to complete the upgrade process.Only after that it will show the icons.

+= Will upgrade change any of my settings or configuration? =

+No, It will not.. :)

 Have more questions ?
 [Drop a mail](http://www.acurax.com/contact.php/ "Drop an Email") and we shall get back to you with the answers.

 == Screenshots ==